keybase/keybase-bot/README.md

 ## TODO:
-  - attachment handling
+  - attachment handling (posting/getting)
+  - `verbose` option in init is mostly meaningless now. need to finish that
   - support for chatList options (other dev channels)
-  - `messages` and `conversations` come back as null right now if a conversation or inbox is empty, instead of an empty array.
-I added a workaround, wondering if this should survive or be fixed in the API

 ### Contributions